A Topic Coverage Approach to Evaluation of Topic Models: Coverage and other Topic Model Evaluation Methods

 Stability of topic models is, by definition, the property of the modeling setup to consistently produce the same topics.
 Since the topic models are expected to produce topics that can be interpreted as concepts, this implies that stability can be viewed as a property of models to consistently uncover the same concepts.
 The substantial level of correlation between the \css measure and the standard \bipstab measure can be interpreted as an experimental confirmation of the previous intuitive claim.
 Namely, the \css measure approximates stability with the amount of reference topics, corresponding to concepts, uncovered by each of the two distinct model instances.

 The correlation between stability based on \cdc and \bipstab is almost perfect.
-The very high level of correlation is a usefull experimental finding, which we take as proof-of-concept for the application of the \cdc measure for calculation of model stability.
+The very high level of correlation is a useful experimental finding, which we take as proof-of-concept for the application of the \cdc measure for calculation of model stability.
 This finding has practical benefits, since the \cdcs stability measure is much faster to compute than the \bipstab stability measure.

 Namely, the \bipstab measure calculates model similarity by optimally aligning the model topics using the Hungarian algorithm \citinl{kuhn1955} with the computational complexity of $O(T^3)$, where $T$ is the number of model topics.
 On the other hand, the \cdcs measure calculates model similarity using the \cdc measure, described in detail in Section \ref{section:cdc}.
 The \cdc measure integrates best-case matching results over a range of distance thresholds and can be computed with time complexity of $O(T^2)$, which corresponds to the time necessary to calculate distances between all pairs of topics.

 In practice, the calculation of \cdcs is orders of magnitude faster.
 For each of the two datasets, calculation of the \bipstab measure on $80$ sets of model instances took approximately two weeks.
 On the other hand, calculations of the \cdcs measure were completed in under two hours.
 Therefore the proposed \cdcs stability measure has a potential to greatly speed up stability-based model evaluation and to make such evaluations viable for large model collections and models with a large number of topics.